Easy Spinach Lasagna

 Instructions

-- Preheat oven to 375º.
-Microwave spinach in covered large bowl until completely thawed, about 15 minutes, stirring halfway through.
-Squeeze spinach dry, reserving 1/3 cup liquid.
-Pulse spinach in food processor until ground, 8 to 10 pulses, scraping down bowl every few pulses.
-Wipe out large bowl with paper towels.
+- Pulse spinach in a food processor until ground, 8 to 10 pulses, scraping down bowl every few pulses.
+Wipe out the large bowl with paper towels.
 Transfer spinach to now-empty bowl; set aside.

-- Heat oil in large saucepan over medium heat until shimmering.
-Add onion and cook until softened, about 5 minutes.
-Stir in garlic and pepper flakes and cook until fragrant, about 30 seconds.
-Add tomatoes, ½ cup processed spinach, 1 teaspoon salt, and ½ teaspoon pepper and cook until slightly thickened, about 10 minutes.
+- Add tomatoes, ½ cup processed spinach, 1 teaspoon salt, and ½ teaspoon pepper and cook until slightly thickened, about 10 minutes.
 Off heat, stir in 3 tablespoons basil; set aside.

-- Process ricotta and reserved spinach liquid in food processor until smooth, about 30 seconds.
-Add Parmesan, remaining 3 tablespoons basil, eggs, 1½ teaspoons salt, and ½ teaspoon pepper and process until combined.
-Stir ricotta mixture into remaining processed spinach.
+- Add Parmesan, remaining 3 tablespoons basil, eggs, 1 ½ teaspoons salt, and ½ teaspoon pepper and process until combined.

 - Cover pan tightly with aluminum foil sprayed with vegetable oil spray and bake until bubbling around edges, about 40 minutes.
-Discard foil and continue to bake until cheese is melted, about 10 minutes.
-Cool on wire rack for 30 minutes.
+Discard foil and continue to bake until the cheese is melted, about 10 minutes.
+Cool on a wire rack for 30 minutes.
 Serve.

 Recommended Products